Maglev: New York, United States, 1912

-In 1912 French-American inventor Émile Bachelet demonstrated a model train with electromagnetic levitation and propulsion in Mount Vernon, New York.
+In 1912, French-American inventor Émile Bachelet demonstrated a model train with electromagnetic levitation and propulsion in Mount Vernon, New York.
 Bachelet's first related patent, was granted in 1912.
 The electromagnetic propulsion was by attraction of iron in the train by direct current solenoids spaced along the track.
-The electromagnetic levitation was due to repulsion of the aluminum base plate of the train by the pulsating current electromagnets under the track.
+The electromagnetic levitation was due to the repulsion between the train's aluminum base plate and the pulsating-current electromagnets beneath the track.
 The pulses were generated by Bachelet's own Synchronizing-interrupter supplied with 220 VAC.
-As the train moved it switched power to the section of track that it was on.
+As the train moved, it switched power to the section of track that it was on.
 Bachelet went on to demonstrate his model in London, England in 1914, which resulted in the registration of Bachelet Levitated Railway Syndicate Limited July 9 in London, just weeks before the start of WWI.